wp-plugins/add-to-any/README.txt

 * Translated into dozens of languages
 * Ongoing support from the community

-This plugin still strives to be the best WordPress plugin for sharing, and development is fueled by your praise and feedback.
+This plugin always strives to be the best WordPress plugin for sharing.
+Development is fueled by your praise and feedback.

 <a href="http://www.addtoany.com/share_save" title="Share">Share this</a> plugin